tumble1999/savaslabs.github.io/_posts/2016-08-29-internship-thoughts.md

 <span class="caption">At times it felt like I'd inadvertently walked into a trap. _Source_: Me!</span>

 Likewise, I think this presented a teaching challenge for Savas Labs as well.
-Before I started, Chris created a list of what I was expected to cover in the course of this internship.
+Before I started, Chris and Remy[^2] created a list of what I was expected to cover in the course of this internship.
 Frankly, the topics assumed a lot of foundational knowledge that I didn’t have yet.
 I'd start tackling a task only to realize that I was missing a critical package manager or had skipped a step I didn't even know was needed.
 In those moments I found myself wishing there was a more structured curriculum.

 As I started to get the basics down, my learning became more focused as I began to get involved with client projects.
 I found task-based learning more satisfying because I was contributing to projects and the team.
 While no project is without busywork, the team wasn’t just trying to offload mindless drudgery to the newest pair of hands -- I could tell my teammates were thinking about the value of each assignment and how that would help me build upon the previous lessons I’d just learned.